Future Ready Iowa Last-Dollar Scholarship

 How long can I receive the Last-Dollar Scholarship?

-If you are receiving the Last-Dollar Scholarship as an adult learning, you are eligible to receive the scholarship for up to five full-time semesters or eight part-time semesters.
+You are eligible to receive the Last-Dollar Scholarship for up to six full-time semesters or eight part-time semesters.
 While summer enrollment is not an ongoing requirement, it does count toward your award maximum if you receive the Last-Dollar Scholarship for summer term classes.

 Do transfer students qualify for the Last-Dollar Scholarship?

 If you were enrolled at another college and received Last-Dollar Scholarship funds then transfer to Hawkeye and enroll in a Last-Dollar eligible program, your initial Last-Dollar Scholarship eligibility will continue as long as there has not been a break in enrollment (summer term does not count).